Pixabay via Pexels

 Getting the Balance Right

-A good clawback policy does two things.
+A good commission clawback policy does two things.
 It protects the business from paying commission on revenue that doesn't materialise.
 And it maintains the trust and motivation of the sales team by being transparently fair.

 The companies that get this right tend to share a few characteristics: their clawback terms are specific and written down, they communicate the policy proactively rather than reactively, they use proportional rather than full clawbacks, and they limit the clawback window to a period that genuinely reflects their churn risk.